TABLE OF CONTENTS

 The Will and Testament Document Preparation Industry

 A 2019 survey found that while 76% of survey participants believed that having a will is important, but only 40% had one.
-So, the majority of Americans understand the importance of having a will and testament, but haven’t gotten around to doing it.
-This creates demand for businesses who will help make these preparations.
+So, the majority of Americans understand the importance of having a will and testament but haven’t gotten around to doing it.
+This creates demand for businesses that will help make these preparations.
 And surprisingly, it isn’t a tough industry to begin in.